KASUHEMA/Mthree-SRETraining-Notes/week7/project final doc.md

 ## ✅ Conclusion
 This comprehensive Banking System enables secure, scalable financial operations and includes monitoring capabilities for high reliability.
 The architecture supports modern DevOps and SRE practices, ensuring production-readiness and observability.

-*Next: Add Kubernetes architecture diagram once the image is shared.*